- Badass Adorable: Could just be the pixel/art style, but you have to admit they're all pretty cute.

 - Taunt Button: Pressing B while playing as Y.V. causes the screen to shake and an airhorn sound to play.

 - Tranquil Fury: His B skin has him taking a meditative lotus position, but he's exactly as deadly as he was before.

 - Vocal Dissonance: Those who know him from Gun Godz will be surprised by his comparatively high-pitched voice in this game versus the deep gravely one he had in the former.

-Steroids' Throne Butt Mutation give him a chance to gain ammo for one of his weapons while firing the other, with a significantly greater chance to gain ammo while firing both. reaching level Ultra allows Steroids the choice between Ambidextrous and Get Loaded.
-Ambidextrous causes all weapon chests to increase two copies of the same weapon, and large weapons chests to contain four weapons instead of three.
+Steroids' Throne Butt Mutation gives him a chance to gain ammo for one of his weapons while firing the other, with a significantly greater chance to gain ammo while firing both.
+Reaching level Ultra allows Steroids the choice between Ambidextrous and Get Loaded.
+Ambidextrous causes all weapon chests to contain two copies of the same weapon, and large weapons chests to contain four weapons instead of three.
 Get Loaded causes all ammo chests to contain ten mini-ammo chests, with two chests for each weapon type.

 - A-Team Firing: Has poorer accuracy than the other mutants.
 Of course, he makes up for it by starting with more ammo and his active.

 - The Big Guy: Easily the strongest mutant in the group.
 His loading screen blurb notes that he could do pushups forever.